staysail/nova-clangd/ClangD.novaextension/README.md

 To configure global preferences, open **Extensions → Extension Library...** then select C-Dragon's **Preferences** tab.

-You can also configure preferences on a per-project basis in **Project → Project Settings...**
+You can configure preferences on a per-project basis in **Project → Project Settings...**

 For convenience, access to configuration is also available via the **C-Dragon** menu item in the editor's right click menu (when working on a C or C++ file).